Privacy Policy

 10. Your Data Protection Rights

 Individuals across the globe have certain statutory rights with respect to their Personal Data.
-Subject to certain exceptions and exemptions provided by law and where applicable, you may:
+Subject to certain exceptions and exemptions provided by law and where applicable, you may have the right to:

 11. Updates to this Privacy Policy